 To this effect, the UVMCC Core Facilities and Clinical Research Office support initiatives that range from gene regulatory mechanisms to investigator-initiated trials.
 The UVMCC cancer programs are exploring unique parameters of psychosocial and behavioral

-issues that are associated with cancer along with unique approaches to evaluating quality of care and assessment of health outcomes; emphasis is placed on delivery of cancer screening and treatment to rural and underserved populations.
+issues that are associated with cancer along with unique approaches to evaluating the quality of care and assessment of health outcomes; emphasis is placed on the delivery of cancer screening and treatment to rural and underserved populations.